Grant Brebner: Melbourne Victory

 Throughout the 2010–11 season, Brebner continued to be involved in the first team for Melbourne Victory despite being sidelined on four occasions.
 He scored his first goal of the season, in a 3–0 win against Brisbane Roar on 12 September 2010.
 On 19 November 2010, Brebner scored an own goal to give Central Coast Mariners an equaliser, in a 2–2 draw.
 Upon returning from suspension, he scored his second goal of the season, in a 2–1 win against Central Coast Mariners on 31 December 2010.
-In absent of Muscat, Brebner captained the club against Sydney FC on 15 January 2011, as Melbourne Victory drew 1–1.
+In the absence of Muscat, Brebner captained the club against Sydney FC on 15 January 2011, as Melbourne Victory drew 1–1.
 Having won the Victory Medal Player of the Season, he signed a one–year contract extension with the club.
 At the end of the 2010–11 season, Brebner made twenty–eight appearances and scoring two times in all competitions.

 Brebner started in the first three league matches of the 2011–12 season before he suffered a calf injury that saw him sidelined for a month.
-On 27 November 2011, Brebner made his return from injury, coming on as a 73rd minute substitute, in a 3–2 win against Gold Coast United.
-However, he received a red card for a second bookable offence, in a 0–0 draw against Melbourne Heart on 4 February 2012, in what turns out to be his last appearance for the club.
+On 27 November 2011, Brebner made his return from injury, coming on as a 73rd-minute substitute, in a 3–2 win against Gold Coast United.
+However, he received a red card for a second bookable offence, in a 0–0 draw against Melbourne Heart on 4 February 2012, in what turned out to be his last appearance for the club.
 At the end of the 2011–12 season, Brebner made thirteen appearances in all competitions.
 On 1 May 2012, he was released by Melbourne Victory, ending his six years association with the club.